Wyszków (‘Vishkava’) Vital Records

 JRI-Poland is proud to have played a role in this important memorial, a project that opened the door to obtaining access to the Jewish vital records of Wyszków.
 Click on any of the images to see a full-size version.

 On September 14, 1997, a dedication ceremony was held for the large monument on the southern border of the former Wyszków Jewish cemetery, overlooking the Bug River flood plain.
 Almost 100 surviving Jewish gravestones and pieces of gravestones have been incorporated into the curving walls of this historic monument.
-The planning and construction of the monument was conducted under the supervision of The U.S. Commission for the Preservation of America’s Heritage Abroad but was funded by ‘Vishkovers’ and their descendants all around the world.
+The planning and construction of the monument was conducted under the supervision of The U.S. Commission for the Preservation of America’s Heritage Abroad and coordinated by commission member Lee Seeman, but was funded by ‘Vishkovers’ and their descendants all around the world.

 The database of indices to Wyszków’s Jewish vital records in the Polish State Archives branch in Pultusk, as well as the later records in the registers in the Wyszków Civil Records Office, are being used to connect the broken shards of the tombstones to the people who were interred.
 Using the detailed photographs provided by the U.S. Commission, many pieces of broken tombstones have actually been united to form the names of people who lived and died in or near Wyszków.